The Price Is Right: One Bid

-If a contestant bids the actual retail price, a bell rings and the contestant wins a cash bonus in addition to the prize.
-From the introduction of the bonus in 1977 until 1998, the "perfect bid" bonus was $100, it was permanently increased to the current $500 in 1998.
-On The Price Is Right $1,000,000 Spectacular, the bonus was $1,000.

-After each pricing game except the final one, another contestant is called to "come on down" to fill the spot of the contestant who played the previous pricing game.
-The newest contestant bids first in each One Bid round.
-Contestants who fail to win a One Bid round and do not make it onstage to play a pricing game receive consolation prizes, currently $300, often sponsored by companies revealed by the announcer near the end of the show, before the Showcase.
+After each of the first five pricing games, another contestant is called to "come on down" to fill the spot of the contestant who played the previous pricing game.
+Subsequent One Bid rounds begin with the newest contestant and wrap around.
+Contestants who fail to win a One Bid round and do not make it onstage to play a pricing game receive consolation prizes, often sponsored by companies revealed by the announcer near the end of the show.

-A 1996 study from Stanford University analyzed the bidding behavior of contestants, noting that they rarely attempted to optimize their bidding strategies but that accuracy tended to improve the longer they stayed in Contestants Row.
-A 2019 study from Harvard University noted that the accuracy of the average bid fell substantially over the course of the show's run—from 8% lower than the actual retail price at the series start in 1972 to over 20% by 2010—before stabilizing as Carey's hosting tenure progressed; the study concluded that accuracy correlated with inflation and hypothesized that periods of high inflation make people more attentive to prices, while also surmising that increasing e-commerce has made people less attentive to prices overall.
+A 1996 study from Stanford University analyzed the bidding behavior of contestants, noting that they rarely attempted to optimize their bidding strategies but that accuracy tended to improve the longer they stayed in Contestants' Row.
+A 2019 study from Harvard University noted that the accuracy of the average bid fell substantially over the course of the show's run, from 8% lower than the actual retail price at the series start in 1972 to over 20% by 2010, before stabilizing throughout the 2010s.
+The study concluded that accuracy correlated with inflation and hypothesized that periods of high inflation make people more attentive to prices, while also surmising that increasing e-commerce has made people less attentive to prices overall.